-CERTIFICATION OFFICER
+CERTIFICATION SERVICES OFFICER

 Oregon Tilth is a leader in organic certification working to make our food and agriculture biologically sound and socially equitable.
 Who we are is based on principles that define the beliefs that guide us, the intent that shapes our vision, and the ways we engage our work and our communities.
 We believe our identity is unique.
 We believe our identity is powerful.